Administrator-Convert or Upgrade

 Requirements

-• Completion of 180 days of experience as a superintendent, assistant superintendent, or deputy superintendent, 30 days of which need to be with the same school district (Form 4020F-Professional Experience Verification)
+- Completion of 180 days of experience as a superintendent, assistant superintendent, or deputy superintendent, 30 days of which need to be with the same school district (Professional Experience Verification Form 4020F)

-• Submission of fingerprints for a background check is required if a valid certificate is not already on record.
+- Submit fingerprints for a background check if you do not already have a valid Washington certificate on record

 Upgrade-Residency to Professional Administrator